cbor2

 dcbor?: boolean

-Turn on options for draft-mcnally-deterministic-cbor-11.
+Turn on all options for draft-mcnally-deterministic-cbor-11.

 diagnosticSizes?: DiagnosticSizes

-Should the size of an element always be appended to that element using an underscore when calling diagnose?
+When producing diagnostic output, should the size of an element always be appended to that element using an underscore when calling diagnose?

 DiagnosticSizes.PREFERRED

-encoding?: null | "base64" | "hex"
+encoding?: "base64" | "hex" | null

 If the input is a string, how should it be decoded into a byte stream?
 Ignored if the input is a Uint8Array.